 Since 1997, Gulf pollock have been managed under Tier 3 of NPFMC harvest guidelines.
 In Tier 3, reference mortality rates are based on the spawning biomass per recruit (SPR), while biomass reference levels are estimated by multiplying the SPR by average recruitment.
-Estimates of the $F{SPR}$ harvest rates were obtained using the life history characteristics of Gulf of Alaska pollock (Table 1.20).
-Spawning biomass reference levels were based on mean 1979-2010 recruitment (690 million), which is slightly lower than the post-1979 mean in the 2010 assessment.
-The average did not include the recruitment in 2011 (2009 year class) due to uncertainty in the estimate of year class strength.
-Spawning was assumed to occur on March 15th, and female spawning biomass was calculated using mean weight at age for the Shelikof Strait acoustic surveys in 2006-2010 to estimate current reproductive potential.
-A substantial increase in pollock weight-at-age has been observed (Fig. 1.16), which may be a density-dependent response to low abundance or due to environmental forcing.
-The SPR at F=0 was estimated as 0.982 kg/recruit.
-This estimate is not changed from the 2010 because no new data are available. $F{SPR}$ rates depend on the selectivity pattern of the fishery.
+Estimates of the $F{SPR}$ harvest rates were obtained using the life history characteristics of Gulf of Alaska pollock (Table 1.21).
+Spawning biomass reference levels were based on mean 1978-2011 age-1 recruitment (985 million), which is about 5% higher than the post-1977 mean in the 2011 assessment (scaled to represent recruitment at age one.
+Spawning was assumed to occur on March 15th, and female spawning biomass was calculated using mean weight at age for the Shelikof Strait acoustic surveys in 2007-2012 to estimate current reproductive potential.
+A substantial increase in pollock weight-at-age has been observed (Fig. 1.13), which may be a density-dependent response to low abundance or due to environmental forcing.
+The SPR at F=0 was estimated as 0.753 kg/recruit at age one. $F{SPR}$ rates depend on the selectivity pattern of the fishery.
 Selectivity in the Gulf of Alaska pollock fishery changed as the fishery evolved from a foreign fishery occurring along the shelf break to a domestic fishery on spawning aggregations and in nearshore waters (Fig. 1.1).
-For SPR calculations, selectivity was based on the average for 2006-2010 to reflect current selectivity patterns.
+For SPR calculations, selectivity was based on the average for 2007-2011 to reflect current selectivity patterns.
 Gulf of Alaska pollock $F{SPR}$ harvest rates are given below: